High availability software

 High availability software is software used to ensure that systems are running and available most of the time.
 High availability is a high percentage of time that the system is functioning.
 It can be formally defined as (1 – (down time/ total time))*100%.
 Although the minimum required availability varies by task, systems typically attempt to achieve 99.999% (5-nines) availability.
 This characteristic is weaker than fault tolerance, which typically seeks to provide 100% availability, albeit with significant price and performance penalties.

 High availability software is measured by its performance when a subsystem fails, its ability to resume service in a state close to the state of the system at the time of the original failure, and its ability to perform other service-affecting tasks (such as software upgrade or configuration changes) in a manner that eliminates or minimizes down time.
 All faults that affect availability – hardware, software, and configuration need to be addressed by High Availability Software to maximize availability.

+Redundancy and high availability

+You can add redundancy to achieve high availability.
+If done properly, adding redundancy can exponentially increase the availability and make the overall system highly available.
+If you have N redundant and parallel hosts each having X availability, then you can use following formula: